-Marcel Drimer was born Marceli Drimmer on May 1, 1934 in Drohobycz, Poland, a small town now part of Ukraine.
-His father, Jacob, worked as an accountant in a lumber factory while his mother, Laura, raised Marcel and his younger sister, Irena.
+Marcel Drimer was born Marceli Drimmer on May 1, 1934 in Drohobycz, Poland (today Drohobych, Ukraine).
+His father, Jacob, worked as an accountant in a lumber factory while his mother, Laura (Gruber), took care of Marcel and his younger sister, Irena.
 The family spoke Polish at home.
 His parents also spoke Yiddish.